Perfect Iced Coffee in 2 Minutes with The Coldwave Beverage Chiller

 Iced Coffee vs Cold Brew Coffee

 A quick reminder of the difference between iced coffee and cold brew.
 Cold-brew is far more common these days.
 It is a lengthy brew process that takes 12-24 hours where coffee grounds are exposed to cold or room temperature water.
-This method of brewing produces a low acidity coffee with a smooth body.
-The process of cold brewing coffee will alter the taste of the coffee being used.
-It doesn’t taste like a cold version of the same coffee brewed hot.
+This method of brewing produces a low-acidity coffee with a smooth body.
+Cold brewing coffee will alter the taste of the coffee being used.
+It doesn’t taste like a cold version of the same hot coffee.

 That is where iced coffee comes in.
-Iced coffee is made by flash cooling coffee as it is brewed.
+Iced coffee is brewed by flash-cooling coffee.
 The way this is done is by dividing the water used in the brewing process.
-About half is the hot water that makes contact with the beans.
+About half of the hot water that makes contact with the beans.
 The other half is measured out in ice cubes.
-When the brewed coffee makes contact with the ice, it is chilled instantly.
+When the brewed coffee touches the ice, it is chilled instantly.
 And the key here is it doesn’t taste watery or weak.
 If you get your math right, it will taste very close to a cold version of the same coffee brewed hot.

 The Problem With Iced Coffee

-To make a really good cup of iced coffee, you will need to get your math correct.
-You’ll be weighing both the hot water added to the brew, but also the weight of the ice cubes.
+To make a really good cup of iced coffee, you will need to get your math right.
+You’ll be weighing both the hot water added to the brew and the weight of the ice cubes.
 If you get everything right, which can take some practice, you’ll get a delicious cup of perfectly chilled coffee that tastes just like the cold version of the same beverage brewed hot.

 However, if you have too few ice cubes, the coffee might be over-extracted and need additional ice to chill.
-If you use too many ice cubes, the coffee will likely taste weak.
+The coffee will likely taste weak if you use too many ice cubes.

-Many times when we go to brew coffee, we want the process as simple as possible.
+When we brew coffee, we often want the process to be as simple as possible.
 We don’t want to do any math.
 We want to wake up.

 Enter the Coldwave Coffee Chiller

-Many years ago I lived in a house in Florida without air conditioning.
-I’d brew a mug of French Press coffee and it would take forever to cool down.
-I solved the problem one morning by putting the ceramic mug in the freezer and pulling it out after the coffee was finished brewing.
-When I poured the hot coffee into the frozen mug, the temperature dropped instantly to a manageable temperature.
+Many years ago, I lived in a house in Florida without air conditioning.
+I’d brew a mug of French Press coffee, and it would take forever to cool down.
+One morning, I solved the problem by putting the ceramic mug in the freezer and pulling it out after the coffee was finished brewing.
+When I poured the hot coffee into the frozen mug, the temperature dropped instantly to a manageable level.
 And unlike adding ice to cool my coffee, my coffee never got watery.

 The Coldwave Coffee Chiller is a grander vision of my frozen mug experiment.
 The Coldwave is a super-fast beverage chiller.
 We are going to use it for coffee, but it could be used for tea.
 You can even chill beer quickly, although you may lose some of the carbonation, so pour slowly.
 The Coldwave is two parts.
 First, there is an insert which is a collection of rods that are ideal for freezing.
 The second part is a pitcher.